a brunette teenage girl is smiling at the camera and giving a thumbs up

 When students are permitted to learn in small groups, don’t forget to give some flexibility to choose who they will work with in the groups.

-Student Choice #6
+5) Student Choice of Seating

 • round tables